 The NFRMPO is also a part of a larger nonattainment area for ozone.
 The ozone area covers seven counties in the Denver Metro area and most of Weld and Larimer counties in the North Front Range.
 In 2013, the Governor designated the Regional Air Quality Council (RAQC) as the Lead Planning Agency for the entire ozone nonattainment area, as a single LPA for each pollutant is typical.
 As a result, representatives from the NFRMPO, Larimer County, and Weld County were appointed to serve on the RAQC Board to ensure North Front Range representative from the RAQC has been appointed to the Technical Advisory Committee (TAC) as a non-voting member.
-The NFRMPO extends the marketing and outreach for the RAQC to the northern portion of the nonattainment area, providing unified education on the Simple Steps, Better Air program.
+The NFRMPO extends the marketing and outreach for the RAQC to the northern portion of the nonattainment area, providing unified education on the Simple Steps, Better Air. program.

 There are currently two ozone standards that apply to the ozone nonattainment area.
 The 2016 Moderate Area Ozone for the 2008 8-hour ozone standard (75 parts per billion (ppb)) and the 2015 70 ppb standard.
-It is likely that the nonattainment area will be classified as Serious because the region is not attaining reductions in ozone as shown on the monitors.
-A reclassification will require a new SIP and more stringent regulations.
-The RAQC has formed subcommittee to assess various control strategies and will meet throughout 2019.
+The nonattainment area was reclassified to Serious in December 2019 because the region was not attaining reductions in ozone as shown on the monitors.
+The reclassification will require a new SIP and more stringent regulations.
+The RAQC has formed a subcommittee to assess various control strategies with work wrapping up in early 2020.